Bokjeong station

-Bokjeong station is a station on the Seoul Subway Line 8 and Suin-Bundang Line.
-This station has one of the most sophisticated and convenient transfer systems in the Seoul Metropolitan Subway in which the Suin-Bundang Line platform is directly beneath the Line 8 platform.
+Bokjeong station is a station on Seoul Subway Line 8 and the Suin-Bundang Line.
+This station has one of the most sophisticated and convenient transfer systems in the Seoul Metropolitan Subway in which the Suin–Bundang Line platform is directly beneath the Line 8 platform.
 Passengers can transfer between the lines simply by taking one flight of stairs/escalators.
 However, since the station is situated directly below a major highway interchange with no nearby residential or industrial area, the vicinity of the station has no significant source of passengers, so this station is used mainly as a transfer point.

 The only aboveground section of Line 8 lies at Namwirye, although this station & Sanseong are situated underground.

 The station is within walking distance of Seoul International School in the city of Seongnam; this station is on the border between Seoul and Seongnam.